Carpal Tunnel Syndrome Treatment

 Wrist bursitis can cause pain and stiffness if your wrist.
 Treatment is often non-surgical.

-Dr. Mehta is experienced in hand and wrist surgery and non-surgical treatments.
+Dr. Mehta is experienced in trigger finger injection and release surgeries.

 Dr. Mehta offers diagnosis and treatment of all hand & wrist conditions and can offer her specialist opinion as an expert hand doctor.